Have you ever wished you were “more creative”?

 Today, what I want to share with you is the joy of making the art you want to hang on your walls; the feeling of satisfaction and pride when looking at it; and the fun of seeing an image growing in front of your eyes.

-The air Embroidery Club is a membership subscription club you can join for 6 or 12 months.
+The air Embroidery Club is an online membership subscription club you can join for 6 or 12 months.
 This is how it works:

 delivered on a pdf file, each template contains detailed step-by-step directions to take you from the beginning to the end of the project